-The Core Loss Test Screen
+The Core Loss Test screen

-Target Voltage: The voltage level that will produce the desired level of flux density in the core (usually 85 kilo lines).
+Target Voltage: The voltage level that will produce the desired level of flux density in the core (usually 85 kilolines square inch / 1.32 T).

 Analysis: Click to see a graphical view of the core loss test results.
 The power factor and core loss results are displayed in bar graphs stamped with acceptable, marginal, and unacceptable markings.